rackerlabs/support-how-to/content/cloud-monitoring/monitoring-differences-between-rackspace-server-users-and-non-rackspace-server-users.md

 - The agent needs the agent token to authenticate with the monitoring server.
 This value is stored as **monitoring_token** in the agent configuration file.
 The agent is able to identify the server it is installed on to the server.

 - By default, the monitoring agent must be manually installed.
-For details, see the [Cloud Monitoring documentation](https://developer.rackspace.com/docs/cloud-monitoring/v1/developer-guide/#install-and-configure-the-agent).
+For details, see the [Rackspace Monitoring documentation](https://developer.rackspace.com/docs/cloud-monitoring/v1/developer-guide/#install-and-configure-the-agent).

 - For Cloud Databases customers, the monitoring agent is installed with monitoring configured automatically, by default.
 For details, see the [Cloud Databases documentation](https://developer.rackspace.com/docs/cloud-databases/v1/developer-guide/)

 - You can access some monitoring features through the Cloud Control Panel and all the features through API.
-You can see more monitoring features, as well as metrics, through the [Cloud Intelligence interface](https://intelligence.rackspace.com/).
+You can see more monitoring features, as well as metrics, through the [Rackspace Intelligence interface](https://intelligence.rackspace.com/).

 ### Unmanaged non-Rackspace servers